rafta2009/getVatsimFriendsOnlineStatus/README.md

 getVatsimFriendsOnlineStatus
 ============================

-This script checks if one of my Vatsim Friends is online and if yes, it sends me an e-mail!
+This script (bash) checks if one of my Vatsim Friends is online and if yes, it sends me an e-mail!